Value betting explained

-Value betting
+Value betting guide

 This article will explore the concept of value betting and the steps to identify value, select value bets, and use a value betting strategy.

 First, let us look at value betting as an idea or concept.
 Value is a term used in investing.
-It is no different used in the context of sports betting.
+It is no different when used in the context of sports betting.
 If a bet is priced for less than it is worth, then there is value in the price.

 What is meant by price?
 The odds that a bookmaker gives are based on their calculations of the probability of the event or events.